Doing Business in Brazil

 However, since 2009, the State of São Paulo promoted, through Decree 54.177/09, a change in the ICMS Regulations, providing that the distributors should act as substitute taxpayers and pay the ICMS due by the generators or traders, in the event of sale of energy to the free consumers.

 The Decree was challenged in the STF.
 Direct Action for the Declaration of Unconstitutionality (ADIn) 4281 was filed, which discussed the unconstitutionality of attributing to electrical energy distribution companies, by means of a decree, liability for the payment of ICMS levied on the sales of electrical energy carried out between traders and taxpayers of the State of São Paulo.
 Please note that this attribution of the capacity as substitute taxpayer of energy distributors resulted in an increase in the ancillary obligations and in the cost of compliance both to the energy distributors and consumers.
 The ADIN was granted in late 2020 by the STF, which acknowledged especially that only a law in the narrow sense (and not a decree) could transfer tax liability to third parties.
-The Court modulated the effects of the decision, and it produced effects only after publication of the Appellate Decision, for which reason the law of the State of São Paulo on electrical energy distribution transactions was subject to a deep and recent amendment in 2021, upon enactment of decrees 65.823/21 (already revoked) and 66.373/21.
+The Court modulated the effects of the decision, and it produced effects only after publication of the Appellate Decision, for which reason the law of the State of São Paulo on electrical energy distribution transactions was subject to a deep and recent amendment in 2021, upon enactment of decrees 65.823/21 (already revoked) and 66.373/21, still in force.

 II.II.3.B CURRENT SCENARIO: DECREE 66.373/21- São Paulo changes the ICMS payment system in transactions with Electrical Energy in the Free Contracting Environment (ACL)